Honor Code and Rules of the School of Law

 The Honor Code applies to all students admitted to Texas Tech University School of Law.
 Students are responsible for their conduct at the law school; they also will be responsible for their off-campus and virtual and online conduct when the law school's programs, activities, or reputation, the student's ability to practice law, or the professional well-being of other School of Law students, faculty, or staff are implicated.

-C. Relation to Student Code of Professional Conduct & University Code of Student Conduct
+C. Relation to University Code of Student Conduct

-The Honor Code and the Student Code of Professional Conduct are two of the three codes that govern the conduct of law students at Texas Tech University.
-The third is the Texas Tech University Code of Student Conduct, which can be found in the University Student Handbook.
+The Honor Code is one of the two codes that govern the conduct of law students at Texas Tech University.
+The second is the Texas Tech University Code of Student Conduct, which can be found in the University Student Handbook.

 Law students are held to standards beyond those of other students at the University because they intend to enter a profession that has high expectations of character and ethical behavior.

-The Honor Code and the Student Code of Professional Conduct set out guidelines and expectations for appropriate behavior and professional decorum; the Honor Code primarily governs academic matters while the Student Code of Professional Conduct governs primarily non-academic matters.
-The Honor Code Investigator and the Honor Council typically resolve matters relating to the Honor Code, while the Dean's Delegate, typically the Associate Dean of Student Life, most often resolves matters involving of the Student Code of Professional Conduct.
+The Honor Code sets out guidelines and expectations for appropriate behavior and professional decorum.
+The Honor Code Investigator and the Honor Council resolve matters relating to the Honor Code, while the University resolves matters involving the Texas Tech University Code of Student Conduct.

 The School of Law partners with the University in attempting to provide a disciplinary process to law students that addresses problem behavior fairly and respectfully.
 This Code typically will govern the conduct of law students in cases where the Honor Code and the University Code of Student Conduct might apply concurrently.
 The Dean will confer as necessary with appropriate University officials when questions arise concerning whether this Code, the University Code of Student Conduct, or both should apply.